Italian Prime Minister Conte to offer resignation amid political crisis | DW | 20.08.2019

 "At the end of the debate I will go to the President of the Republic to officially communicate the end of this government and present to my resignation to him," Conte said in a speech before the Senate.

-He also slammed far-right Interior Minister Matteo Salvini, saying that he'd acted selfishly by choosing to end the country's governing coalition.
+During his speech before the Senate, Conte slammed Salvini, saying that he'd acted selfishly by choosing to end the country's governing coalition.

 "It is irresponsible to initiate a government crisis," Conte said adding that the move "shows personal and party interests."